 The Company has the risk of credit recapture if the project does not maintain compliance during the compliance period.
 No such events have occurred to date.
-At December 31, 2020 and 2019, the Company had investments in tax credit entities of \$7.6 million and \$9.0 million, respectively, which are included in other assets in the accompanying consolidated balance sheets.
+At December 31, 2021 and 2020, the Company had investments in tax credit entities of \$11.1 million and \$7.6 million, respectively, which are included in accrued interest receivable and other assets in the accompanying consolidated balance sheets.

 Earnings Per Share.
-Basic and diluted earnings per common share for the years ended December 31, 2020 and 2019, are calculated using the treasury method.
-Under the treasury method, basic earnings per share is calculated as net income divided by the weighted average number of common shares outstanding during the period.
+Basic and diluted earnings per common share are calculated using the treasury method, under which basic earnings per share is calculated as net income divided by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share includes the dilutive effect of additional potential common shares issuable under stock options and restricted stock awards.